10 Best Password Managers for Mac in 2024 + Coupons

 Does Mac have a built-in password manager?

-iCloud Keychain is also missing a lot of the more advanced functionality and features that other third-party password managers tend to include as standard.
-So while it’s not a bad option — particularly as it’s free — it’s not as good as standalone password managers.
+Yes, iCloud Keychain and Passwords are Mac’s built-in password managers.
+They come as standard on all Apple products (Passwords only on macOS Sequoia), and sync seamlessly between macOS and iOS.
+However, they’re missing a lot of the more advanced functionality and features that other third-party password managers tend to include as standard.
+So while they’re not a bad option — particularly as they’re free — iCloud Keychain and Passwords are not as good as standalone password managers.

 Is there a free password manager for Mac?